OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/requirement-set-1.5/outlook-requirement-set-1.5.md

 - Added support for calling [REST APIs](/office/dev/add-ins/outlook/use-rest-api).
 - Added ability to mark an attachment as inline.
 - Added ability to close a task pane or dialog.
+- Added support for the [Office.context.diagnostics](office.context.md#diagnostics-contextinformation) property and its related objects.

 ### Change log